curiousrajkumar/demo-practice/README.md

 # demo-practice
-just for practice and explore github
+just for practice and explore github.